jperedadnr/AttachExtended/README.md

 `./gradlew clean publishToMavenLocal`

-When the process finishes successfully, the different services can be added to a Gluon Mobile project.
+When the process finishes successfully, the different services can be added to a GluonFX project.

 For instance, the Log service for desktop can be added to the project like: